Bryce Harper Has Washington Fans Wondering About His Future With Latest Instagram Post

 — MG. (@_MARVINDG) September 27, 2018

-Harper, who is entering what are statistically the prime years in the carrer an MLB player, has a strong fan base in Washington that wants to see him stick around and help make the team a contender.
+Harper, who is entering what are statistically the prime years in the career as an MLB player, has a strong fan base in Washington that wants to see him stick around and help make the team a contender.
 As CBS reported, however, his agent is Scott Boras, and Boras is known for taking his clients to wherever the biggest payday is.
 They think it is likely a “provisional goodbye” just in case he leaves, not buying into the speculation that he has already made up his mind where he will play next season.

 As For The Win pointed out, it was his last home game of the year, and although it could mean something big, the odds are he was genuinely just thanking the hometown fans for their support this season.
 Thus far, fans have been thanking him back, and many have posted on the various panels of his collage their hopes that he will stick around.